Hannah Dworkin Channels Lewis Carroll, Enchantingly

 If you’re remembering the terrifying Jabberwocky from the 80s movie, don’t worry.
 When BACT’s Jabberwock finally makes his entrance, he brings a giggling sigh of relief.
 “Wonderland: Alice’s Rock & Roll Adventure” gets thumbs up from the entire family.

-“Wonderland: Alice’s Rock & Roll Adventure”—book by Rachel Rockwell, music by Michael Mahler, lyrics by Michael Mahler & Rachel Rockwell, adapted from Lewis Carroll‘s Alice’s Adventures in Wonderland and Through the Looking-Glass, directed by Hannah Dworkin, at Bay Area Children’s Theatre, through Sunday, January 6, 2019.
+“Wonderland: Alice’s Rock & Roll Adventure”—book by Rachel Rockwell, music by Michael Mahler, lyrics by Michael Mahler & Rachel Rockwell, adapted from Lewis Carroll‘s Alice’s Adventures in Wonderland and Through the Looking-Glass, directed by Hannah Dworkin, at Bay Area Children’s Theatre, at Children’s Creativity Museum, 221 Fourth Street, San Francisco, from January 12 to January 27, 2019.
 Info: bactheatre.org

 Cast: Elisha X Beston, Cassie Grilley, Amanda Nguyen, Andrew Mondello, Earl Alfred Paus, Caroline Schneider, and Kris Anthony Williams.